-For starters, the appointment of a state speech regulator - appointed and directed by government - will create a sprawling bureaucracy of speech police.
+Next, the appointment of a state speech regulator - appointed and directed by government - will create a sprawling bureaucracy of speech police.
 The Home Office and the DCMS will direct what speech must be removed, filtered and monitored.

-For another thing, the Bill’s provisions to block websites, apps, or services which refuse to cooperate with the speech regulator’s orders could put household names like Wikipedia, Reddit and Tumblr in the crosshairs.
+Worse yet, the Bill’s provisions to block websites, apps, or services which refuse to cooperate with the speech regulator’s orders could put household names like Wikipedia, Reddit and Tumblr in the crosshairs.
 Meanwhile, tech giants with the resources to surveil all user content would grow ever stronger.

 Feel safer yet?